mmottl/aifad/README.md

 Choose `-shallow-entropy` if you want to compute the entropy without descending into structures.
-This is much faster than the default, which does so, especially for deeply nested datastructures.
+This is much faster than the default, which does so, especially for deeply nested data structures.

 #### Most frequent values